warmana/cloudant-docs-fork/docs2017/src/Cloudant/libraries/index.md

 copyright:
   years: 2015, 2016
-lastupdated: "2016-11-09"
+lastupdated: "2016-11-14"

 ---

+{:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}

 # Client Libraries

-Last updated: 2016-11-09
-{: .last-updated}

 Client libraries are the tools that let you develop your own applications to work with Cloudant databases.
+{:shortdesc}

 The following client libraries are formally [supported](supported.html#supported-client-libraries) by Cloudant.